 The jogwheels are full size and are excellent to scratch on.
 You can adjust the resistance of the jogs from light to heavy via a jog adjust button.
 No matter what type of scratch DJ you are you’ll be sure to find your perfect setting.
 The jogwheels are not touch-capacitive and are mechanical.
-They react like regular CDJ jogs which makes this controller an excellent choice to practice your club gigs on.
+They react like regular CDJ jogs, making this controller an excellent choice to practice your club gigs.

 The Pioneer DDJ 1000SRT has full-size jogwheels that are great for scratching.

 The jogwheels can also alter grid patterns in Serato.
 Slip or Vinyl mode is easily activated with dedicated buttons as well.

 Onboard full-color screens will display core information.
 Track length, BPM, and Key to name a few.
 But, this is also where it’s a bit of a letdown compared to the DDJ 1000.
 Unlike the Rekordbox version of this controller, there is no waveform display or loop display on the screens.
 A minor gripe but after seeing it on the DDJ 1000 I would have liked to see it here.

 Above the jogwheels is a browse section.
 You can scroll through your library and playlist and load tracks.
 While perfectly functional it can be cumbersome if you have a large and unorganized music library.

 A full license for Serato DJ Pro comes with the controller.
 It’s also ready for DVS upgrade.
 Serato offers low latency and stable performance.
 It’s feature-rich and offers DJs everything they would need from DJ software.
 Versatile layouts, colored waveforms, and solid library management tools.